ofallonlabs/saeedmirshekari/_src/blog/8-routes-for-international-graduate-students-to-work-in-the-usa.md

 title: 8 Routes for International Graduate Students to Work in the USA
 description: Discover the pathways available for international graduate students to pursue employment in the USA.
-From Optional Practical Training (OPT) to H-1B visas and beyond, this guide outlines various routes, providing insights into each option's eligibility criteria and requirements for aspiring professionals
+From Optional Practical Training (OPT) to H-1B visas and beyond professionals
 meta_title: 8 Routes for International Graduate Students to Work in the USA
 meta_description: Discover the pathways available for international graduate students to pursue employment in the USA.
-From Optional Practical Training (OPT) to H-1B visas and beyond, this guide outlines various routes, providing insights into each option's eligibility criteria and requirements for aspiring professionals
+From Optional Practical Training (OPT) to H-1B visas and beyond
 author: Saeed Mirshekari
 date: 2024-04-16T19:59:42.389Z
 tags: